hammadch1/Iris-Flowers--Classification/README.md

 # Iris-Flowers--Classification
+Machine learning project
-Implemented machine learning project, explored and visualized data using seaborn and matplotlib, prepared the dataset by scaling and splitting by Bernoulli sampling, used the KNN model and sci-kit learn library for model building, evaluated KNN model using accuracy statistics and a set of plots of classification of Iris Species.
+Explored and visualized data using seaborn and matplotlib, prepared the dataset by scaling and splitting by Bernoulli sampling, used the KNN model and sci-kit learn library for model building, evaluated KNN model using accuracy statistics and a set of plots of classification of Iris Species.